You’ve heard it before. “Breakfast is the most important meal of the day!” but what does that really mean?

 When your body wakes it is in a fasted state, meaning you likely have not eaten in the past 8-12 hours and your figurative tank is running on empty.
 Although bodies can get accustomed to running on empty when in a starved state, similar to your car, your body is able to run more efficiently when it has regular fuel.
 We can also think about your energy levels and your metabolism as a fire.
 When a fire is not being fed regularly it will dwindle down to embers, however, when you throw a piece of newspaper into it, the fire is able to increase in size and burn more efficiently.
 Your metabolism works in a similar way, when you are not eating on a consistent basis, restricting/dieting, or going long periods without food, your metabolism will slow down to conserve energy.
 This is a protective mechanism your body employs and is actually a beneficial way your body works to protect you and keep you functioning.

-But what if you don’t feel hungry in the morning?
+But should you eat breakfast if you don’t feel hungry in the morning?

 Some individuals report lack of hunger and even the presence of nausea in the morning which is often mistaken as a sign to not eat.
 Although it may seem counterintuitive, nausea can be a hunger cue.
 Nausea is your body’s way of telling you that something isn’t quite right and having it in the morning can be a sign of low blood sugar and unidentified hunger.
 If you find yourself not feeling hungry in the morning, it may be helpful to note again that your body can become accustomed to skipping breakfast and going long periods of time without food.
 Lack of hunger first thing in the morning isn’t a sign from your body to skip eating.